-Network performance is negatively impacted by the introduction of:
+Optimizing network performance is necessitated by the introduction of:

 While all of these are inevitable in a networking environment, IT admins must find a way to tackle these network pitfalls, which leads to network optimization.

 You can't optimize what you can't see.
-Network optimization techniques include:
+A step-by-step approach to network optimization is given below.

-Once you find the root cause of performance lag, network performance can be optimized using suitable network optimization tools.
+Once the root cause is found, you can optimize network performance by using a network optimization tool.

 While there are multiple devices and parameters to be monitored in a network, only a handful of factors influence the performance of a network.
 Some key factors that greatly impact network performance include:

-Continuously monitoring the key performance indicators (KPI) mentioned above for even a few tens of devices in a network is a punishing task for any IT admin.
-When you have hundreds or thousands of devices, this becomes nearly impossible.
-To monitor these critical metrics and optimize them for maximum efficiency, you need network optimization tools, like ManageEngine's powerful network optimization software, OpManager.
+Monitoring key performance indicators helps in optimizing network parameters.
+Manually monitoring these for the hundreds and thousands of devices in a network is impossible.
+To monitor these critical metrics and optimize them for maximum efficiency, you need network optimization tools, like ManageEngine's powerful network optimizer tool, OpManager.

 Latency: Latency is the time between a request and its corresponding response.
 When the response time for requests increases, the latency increases, which in turn affects the end-user experience.